|

 OKAMOTO Hiromichi (岡本弘道): Foreign policy and maritime trade in the early

-and the world of maritime Asia: From the perspective of Japanese network
+and the world of maritime Asia: From the perspective of a Japanese network

 Japanese Studies in the History of Pre-Islamic Central Asia